bluebrown/fragments/README.md

 # Cloud-Native GraphQL API

-This is my humble try to implement a GraphQL backend using https://github.com/graph-gophers/graphql-go.
+This is my humble try to implement a GraphQL backend.
 Here I will document  what I find out and how I set things up.

 ## Getting Started